mirrorscotty/recipes/Pizza/Gluten-Free/Bread Machine Pizza.md

 10. Once the dough is ready, spread tomato puree over the top.
 Sprinkle this with Italian seasonings.
 11. Spread one 4 cup package of shredded mozzarella cheese over the top.
 12. Add toppings such as olives (one small can, drained), pepperoni (Hormel is gluten-free), and perhaps diced onions.
-13. Bake at 400 F for 20 minutes, or until the cheese is melted and the crust edges are golden brown.
+13. Bake at 400 &deg;F for 20 minutes, or until the cheese is melted and the crust edges are golden brown.
 14. Remove from oven and let cool for 5 to 10 minutes.
 Cut and enjoy!